-Successful Fuck Buddies Talk About How They Kept it Casual
+Successful Fuck Buddies Talk About How They Kept It Casual

 Bridget: We fucked in the janitor’s closet.

-Tim: With 150 corporate managers only 20 metres away in the next room.
+Tim: With 150 corporate managers only 20 meters (about 65 feet) away in the next room.

 Bridget: I banged my head on the sink.